Homemade Strawberry Pie Filling

 Choosing the best strawberries

-There are more than six varieties of strawberries that are separated into three types including June-bearing, everbearing, and day-neutral, separated by when they are ripest.
+There are more than six varieties of strawberries, which are separated into three types: June-bearing, everbearing, and day-neutral, based on when they are ripest.
 The ones you choose should be ripe enough to be sweet but not too ripe because they will be too soft.

-1. June-bearing strawberries bloom in June with a large number just one time of the year.
+1. June-bearing strawberries bloom in June, with a large number just once a year.

-2. Everbearing strawberries have two smaller crop seasons in June and September.
+2. Everbearing strawberries have two more minor crop seasons in June and September.

-3. Day-neutral strawberries do not go dormant and you can expect fruit from them all year round.
-However, they are smaller than the June-bearing strawberries.
-Also, this type is grown as an annual instead of a perennial.
+3. Day-neutral strawberries do not go dormant, and you can expect fruit from them all year round.
+However, they are smaller than the June-bearing strawberries and not as sweet and aromatic.

-There are several common varieties.
-Albion, which is a darker red and has a sweeter flavor, grows large fruits that are conical and firm.
-Honeoye is a cold-hardy productive plant that grows tasty red fruit of medium size.
+There are several varieties I recommend for this recipe.
+Albion, which is a darker red and has a sweeter flavor, produces large, conical, and firm fruits.
+Honeoye is a cold-hardy, productive plant that produces tasty, medium-sized red fruit.
 Other varieties include Alpine Wonder, Gariguette, Wild American, Evie-2, and Monterey.

-If you can find local, organic strawberries, those are my first choice.
-They are fresher and have no chemicals on them.
+If I can find local, organic strawberries, those are my first choice.
+They are fresher and contain no chemicals.
 Also, do not worry about the shape or size when making this recipe.
-Just make sure they are red.
+Just make sure they are red, fragrant, slightly soft, and sweet.

 Recipe variations and add-ins: